 Nutrition and Hunger

-Evelyn Balsells has been busy.
-Last fall, she was in Egypt where she studied community health.
-And last summer, the Macalester junior, originally from Guatemala, worked at Open Arms of Minnesota as part of her Chuck Green Civic Engagement Fellowship.
+Evelyn Balsells '12 studied community health in Egypt.
+And last summer, worked at Open Arms of Minnesota as part of her fellowship.
 A common thread in the Middle East and Minneapolis?
 Nutrition and community health issues.
+She explains.

 Making it at Microsoft

 Less than a year after donning his cap and gown, David Klock ’10 is putting in 12-hour days at Microsoft.
 And loving it.

 Federico Burlon held a number of internships in the Twin Cities.

 Jonathan Chen in Australia